Soup with Ham and Cabbage

 - It’s one of the best ways to use up any leftover ham.
 You only need 1 cup of ham, so save the leftovers after the holidays for this easy light recipe.
-Another great way to use up leftover ham is in our quinoa broccoli egg muffins.

 - Ham can easily be substituted for shredded chicken for another light and comforting soup.

 - This is the perfect light lunch recipe to serve with a sandwich.

 HAM: You’ll need 1 cup of chopped ham.
 I like to save this soup for the leftovers after I make our mustard ham recipe.
 This soup is very forgiving, so any style of chopped ham will work.

 BEANS: To keep things quick, a can of navy beans is drained and rinsed, then added straight to the pot.